rmetzler/bliki/wiki/mysql/choose-something-else.md

       foreign key pointing into a MyISAM or NDB table, do not cause warnings or any other diagnostics.
 The foreign key is simply discarded.
 SURPRISE.
-      (MySQL is riddled with these sorts of surprises, and apologists lean very heavily on the "that's documented" excuse for its bad behaviour.)
+      (MySQL is riddled with these sorts of surprises, and apologists lean very heavily on the “that's documented” excuse for its bad behaviour.)
 * The MySQL parser recognizes `CHECK` clauses, which allow schema developers to make complex declarative assertions about tuples in the database, but [discards them without